 We are looking for Lipreading Tutors in all areas of Scotland.
-If you feel that you would like to have this opportunity of becoming a Lipreader Tutor, please contact us for an application form and further information about this course., due to run in 2018.
+If you feel that you would like to have this opportunity of becoming a Lipreader Tutor, please contact us for an application form and further information about this course, due to run in January 2019.

 Tel/text: 07599 342288